scottishgovernment/economicactionplan.mygov.scot/pages/innovation/5-university-research.md

 We also work with the SFC to fund a range of activities aimed at boosting business links with colleges: this includes the recently launched £500k College Innovation Fund, which will see innovation centres and colleges working collaboratively to demonstrate a new approach to skills training.
 It will also invest in a pioneering College Innovation Accelerator Fund and provide further support for the College Innovation Voucher Scheme.

+And  we will also be considering the recommendations from both the Muscatelli and Cumberford-Little Reports in detail and responding over the coming year.
+(See earlier section on Innovation.)

 <div class="case-study" markdown="1">

 ## *case study:*{:.hidden} University team develops innovative device to improve cancer diagnosis and treatment